Eldonratzlaff/Awesome-books/README.md

 # 📖 Capstone #1 <a name="about-project"></a>

-'Capstone #1' is the first capstone project in the Microverse program first module, made for learning purposes.
+'Awesome book' is the project of pure js in the Microverse program 2nd module, made for learning purposes.

 ## 🛠 Built With <a name="built-with"></a>